cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 5.0.0

+The application validates that all fields that specify CPU and memory have supported resolution:

+- CPU is a whole number of milli CPUs
+- Memory is a whole number of bytes

 ### Upgrading to version 4.0.0

 The application version is no more compatible with Kubernetes 1.16.